camwestwood/xapi/recipes/case/uxapi/case-update-activity-input.md

 ## OBJECT_ID
 ### Description

-A unique identifier for the item being updated
+A unique identifier for the case being updated

 ### Valid Values
 Any